 BoNT Quality Control and Lot Release Testing

 The use of natural products as novel therapeutics in medical and cosmetic indications has increased in recent years.
 One such product is Botulinum toxin, a protein produced by the bacterium Clostridium botulinum that is used to treat muscle spasms, chronic pain, hyperactive nerves, eye muscle disorders and other emerging therapeutic indications.
+Because of the toxicity of botulinum toxin, it is crucial for that the potency of the product is very accurately determined.
+The gold standard for botulinum toxin potency testing is the in vivo mouse botulinum toxin bioassay.

 Pacific BioLabs has an experienced and dedicated staff with expertise in botulinum toxin testing offering the following assays: